melugi/migrate-gpm-to-spotify/README.md

 This project came about because Google decided to shut down their Play Music service and replace it with YouTube Music.
 YouTube Music wasn't up to snuff with what I wanted out of a music service, so I made the switch to Spotify.
 Migrating 600+ artists and 1000+ albums was taking too long though so I wrote this script to alleviate some of the work.

-Thus far only artist migration is supported.
-Album migration might be added but the Play Music service is being cut shortly so the usefulness is debatable.
+Only artist migration was done before the service was shut down.

 # Installation, Setup, and Execution